Domestic and home research

-Blind and partially sighted people tell us that they face barriers around practically taking care of oneself and the home.
+Blind and partially sighted people tell us that they face many barriers with everyday tasks.
+These include taking care of themselves and getting around the house.

 This briefing paper considers the evidence concerning the number and cost of falls attributed to partial sightedness and blindness.
 Published 2011.